havicb/QuizApp/README.md

 # Register & Login screens
  - User is able to register or login to his account
  - Currently this features are not possible, since BE is broken.
+ - User is able to login as a guest

 # Home screen
  - User is able to see list of quiz categories